biogeospatial/Biodiverse_publication_list/SpatialConditions.md

 ### sp_ellipse ###

 A two dimensional ellipse.
 Use the 'axes' argument to control which are used (default is [0,1]).
-The default rotate_angle is pi/2.
+The default rotate_angle is 0, such that the major axis is east-west.

 **Required args:**  major_radius, minor_radius